denamoha/Tnet-elearning/README.md

-# Tunapandanet's elearning platform
+# soma elearning platform
-This is an bundled elearning platform package developed by Tunapandanet for community networks. platform demo can be found <here>
+This is a bundled elearning platform package developed by Tunapandanet for community networks. site demo can be found <here>
 Installation
 Dependancies
 # Prerequisites